jeremycook123/aws-key-disabler-2020/readme.md

 ## Current Limitations

+Can be configued to:
+* Email a warning message to any IAM user account whose access keys are about to expire or have been expired, refer to the `email.user` section within the `/grunt/package.json` build configuration file.
+For this to work the IAM user account must use a valid email for the username.

-* A report containing the output (json) of scan will be sent to a single defined sysadmin account, refer to the `report_to` attribute in the `/grunt/package.json` build configuration file.
+* Email a report containing the output (json) for a key scan to a single defined sysadmin account, refer to the `email.admin` section within the `/grunt/package.json` build configuration file.

-* Keys are only disabled, not deleted nor replaced
+Note: Keys are only disabled, not deleted nor replaced

 ## Prerequisites